brutalsatyr/CapgeminiCodingChallenges/README.md

-# CapgeminiCodingChallenges
+# CsdCodingChallenges

-All the Coding Challenges of Capgemini can be found here
+All the Coding Challenges of Csd unit can be found here